aggie-coding-club/Rev-Registration/README.md

 Using psql: Type `\l` in the psql prompt and see if `dbautoscheduler` is in the list.
 Using pgAdmin: Click the name of the server you created, and see if `dbautoscheduler` is in the tree menu.

-8) Navigate the the frontend directory: `./autoscheduler/frontend/src/` and run `npm install`
+8) Navigate to the frontend directory: `./autoscheduler/frontend/src/` and run `npm install`
     - This is for TypeScript compilation and testing.

-9) Before making code changes, its recommended to goto the github project [wiki](https://github.com/aggie-coding-club/Rev-Registration/wiki) and follow the Project Setup and Install section.
+9) Before making code changes, please go to the github project [wiki](https://github.com/aggie-coding-club/Rev-Registration/wiki) and follow the Project Setup and Install section.

 ## Running